CDCgov/cfa-immunization-uptake-projection/docs/model_details.md

 \end{align*}
 ```

+For the Hill model, $t$ is rescaled by dividing by 365, so that $t$ represents the proportion of a season elapsed.
+This is not a problem because $t$ need not be an integer here, and it helps keep all parameters on a similar scale.
 More details on the Hill model are given below.

 ## Observation Layer